opensearch-project/documentation-website/_search-plugins/sql/functions.md

 The specification shows the return type of the function with a generic type `T` as the argument.
 For example, `abs(number T) -> T` means that the function `abs` accepts a numerical argument of type `T`, which could be any subtype of the `number` type, and it returns the actual type of `T` as the return type.

-The SQL plugin supports the following common functions shared across `SQL` and `PPL` languages.
+The SQL plugin supports the following common functions shared across the SQL and PPL languages.

 ## Mathematical